xmoto/xmoto/README.md

 The game and its source code is released under the terms of the GNU General Public License.
 See COPYING for details.
-Some of the source code origining from various third parties is not released under the same license.
+Some of the source code originating from various third parties is not released under the same license.
 Please consult the appropriate license material for more information.
 Generally you're free to copy and reproduce both X-Moto and the